Exploring Quantum Annealing for Coarse-Grained Protein Folding: Resource estimation for quantum annealing

 \section{Resource estimation for quantum annealing}

 In this section we investigate the scaling of the different protein folding models.
-We first look at different metrics like the number of qubits a quantum annealer needs to run these models, the density and the required resolution of the couplers (Sec.~\ref{sec:scaling}).
-We then investigate the structure of the free energy landscape to see if the models are amenable to quantum speedup due to quantum tunneling (Sec.~\ref{sec:spin_ovlp}).
+We first compare different metrics like the number of qubits a quantum annealer needs to run these models, the density and the required resolution of the couplers (Sec.~\ref{sec:scaling}).
+We then investigate the structure of the free-energy landscape to see if the models are amenable to quantum speedup due to quantum tunneling (Sec.~\ref{sec:spin_ovlp}).
 Finally, we investigate the influence of the embedding process on the models (Sec.~\ref{sec:emb}).
 In Sec.~\ref{sec:disc} we give a short summary and discussion of all results.